-relevant child related leave (ordinary maternity, adoption or paternity leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or

-- reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer, or - absence due to sickness on full, reduced or nil pay, or - absence due to a trade dispute, or - o jury service on reduced or no pay, or - o any other period of authorised leave of absence, or - o any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ARC contract entered into before 1 April 2014 (unless the employee elects to end the contract).
+- relevant child related leave (ordinary maternity, adoption or paternity leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer, or - absence due to sickness on full, reduced or nil pay, or - absence due to a trade dispute, or - jury service on reduced or no pay, or - any other period of authorised leave of absence, or - any period of unpaid unauthorised absence - any other period of authorised leave of absence, or any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ARCARC contract entered into before 1 April 2014-(\unless the employee elects to end the contract)-\.
 Where necessary, these contributions can be collected from pay when the member returns to work.

-During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ARC contract (the contributions are deemed to have been paid).
+During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ARCARC contract-(.
+The contributions are deemed to have been paid).

-No new ARC contracts can be taken out after 31 March 2014 (but the member can take out an Additional Pension Contributions (APC) contract).
+No new ARCARC contracts can be taken out after 31 March 2014-(,\but the member can take out an Additional Pension Contributions (APCAPC) contract)...